brandonminch/backbone-share-links/README.md

 		'el': $('#share'),
 		'model': new ShareModel({
 			'shareCopy': 'Text to share.',
-			'useBitly': true, // Use bitly to shorten shared URL.
+			'useBitly': true, // Use bitly to shorten shared URL?
 Default is true.
 			'networks': {
 				'Facebook': {
 					'appendUrlToDescription': true, // Append url to end of share text?
 Default is false.